mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="jit_above_cost"></a>jit\_above\_cost

-Sets the query cost above which JIT compilation is activated, if enabled.
-Performing JIT costs planning time but can accelerate query execution.
+Sets the query cost above which JIT compilation is activated when JIT is enabled.
+Performing JIT compilation costs planning time but can accelerate query execution.
 Setting this to -1 disables JIT compilation.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|